stevo9061/ProjectWebCrawler/README.md

  # How to use the program

-In general, our program is designed in such a way that you can search for various articles, not only for a playstation 4, you can decide!
+In general, my program is designed in such a way that you can search for various articles, not only for a playstation 4, you can decide!
 The user can determine which articles these are with a line of text, the number of elements is fixed at 25, 50, or 100 and the postal code can also be used with a line of text for further limitation.
 After the entries, another window opens and the founded elements are already displayed in a table view.
 The data export to a *csv and *xls has already been carried out.
 In the "TestExperiments" folder, there are a few sample inputs that the program should definitely work with, but hopefully other inputs should also be possible without further ado.